stormasm/spanish/log/log26.md

 - me alegra que pudieras - I am glad that you could
 - me alegra que hayas podido - I am glad you were able to
+- me alegra de que hayas podido - slightly more formal
 - me alegra que hayas podido asistir al mercado de los martes - I'm glad you were able to attend the Tuesday market.

+---

+The phrase "hayas podido" is in the subjunctive mood because it follows a verb of emotion ("me alegra" / I am glad) that expresses a feeling about someone else's action.

+In Spanish, whenever the main clause expresses feelings, wishes, doubts, or opinions, the dependent clause that follows the word `que` must use the subjunctive mood.

+Why this happens:

+`Two Different Subjects` (Implicit or Explicit): The first part of the sentence is about my feeling (me alegra - I am glad), and the second part is about your action (you were able to come).
+When the person feeling the emotion is different from the person doing the action, Spanish requires "que" + subjunctive.

+`The Trigger`: The phrase starts with alegrarse (to be glad).
+Emotions trigger the subjunctive because you are reacting to a fact rather than stating a hard, objective truth.

+`The Tense`: Hayas podido is the present perfect subjunctive (haya + past participle podido).
+It is used here because the emotional reaction is happening now, but the action being reacted to happened in the past (you were able to do it before now).

 ---